XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 - To be able to keep a secret (the fulfillment) until the time is right.

-- A way to communicate the fulfillment publicly or at least to the payee (the band) when the time is right.
+- A way to communicate the fulfillment publicly or at least to the party band when the time is right.